 Hand Control Levers require two steps for installation.
 The levers are delivered un-bent (straight) with a bolt-on socket.
 There is seldom need for permanent modification to the foot pedal.
 The levers often need shaped for convenience of use by specific equipment operators.

 The solid steel bar is 36" long and 3/4" in diameter.

-First, the socket clamps onto the shank or face of the foot pedals with four bolts.
+First, the socket clamps onto the shank of the foot pedals with four bolts.
 You will need a 7/16" wrench to do this.
 The lever then slides into the socket and is secured with a set screw if desired.
 The lever can be easily removed from the socket for operators using the foot pedals.
 Removing the lever also opens more space for accessing the seat.